twonfi/EPS_Website/CONTRIBUTING.md

 6. Profit

 Make sure to only use Wrangler, which is pretty much a local Cloudflare Pages, so that Pages redirects and Workers work correctly.

+## Editing data
+Department and club data is stored in `elSSGin/pods`; every JSON data file is called a "pod".

+Before you edit, set the schemas (`elSSGin/pods/schemas`) in your IDE or editor. **Don't break the site.
+Don't edit without the schema.**

+## Handling edit requests
+1. If you don't have access to the forms, ask in the Computer Programming Club team on Teams for access to form data
+2. Wait for requests
+   - You'll be emailed when a new request is submitted